-$create_partition_time(p_parent_table text, p_partition_times timestamptz[], p_analyze boolean DEFAULT true, p_debug boolean DEFAULT false) RETURNS boolean$
+$create_partition_time(p_parent_table\ text,\ p_partition_times\ timestamptz[],\ p_analyze\ boolean\ DEFAULT\ true,\ p_debug\ boolean\ DEFAULT\ false) RETURNS\ boolean$

 - This function is used to create child partitions for the given parent table. - Normally this function is never called manually since partition creation is managed by run_maintenance().
-But if you need to force the creation of specific child tables outside of normal maintenance, this function can make it easier. - For non-native partitioning, you may need to also call create_function_time() to update the partitioning trigger if you created partitions in the "current" optimization window. - p_parent_table parent table to create new child table(s) in. - p_partition_times An array of timestamptz values to create children for.
+But if you need to force the creation of specific child tables outside of normal maintenance, this function can make it easier. - For non-native partitioning, you may also need to call create_function_time() to update the partitioning trigger if you created partitions in the "current" optimization window. - p_parent_table parent table to create new child table(s) in. - p_partition_times An array of timestamptz values to create children for.
 If the child table does not exist, it will be created.
 If it does exist, it will not be created and the function will still exit cleanly.
 Be aware that the value given will be used as the lower boundary for the child table and also influence the name given to the child table.
 So ensure the timestamp value given is consistent with other children or you may encounter a gap in value coverage. - p_analyze If a new child table is created, an analyze is normally kicked off so that the statistics are aware of the constraint boundaries for constraint exclusion.
 For larger partition sets, this analyze can take a long time.
 Set this to false to skip this automatic analyze. - Returns TRUE if any child tables were created for the given timestamptz values.
 Returns false if no child tables were created.

-create_partition_id(p_parent_table text, p_partition_ids bigint[], p_analyze boolean DEFAULT true, p_debug boolean DEFAULT false)RETURNS boolean
+$create_partition_id(p_parent_table\ text,\ p_partition_ids\ bigint[],\ p_analyze\ boolean\ DEFAULT\ true,\ p_debug\ boolean\ DEFAULT\ false) RETURNS\ boolean$

 - This function is used to create child partitions for the given parent table. - Normally this function is never called manually since partition creation is managed by run_maintenance().
 But if you need to force the creation of specific child tables outside of normal maintenance, this function can make it easier. - For non-native partitioning, you may need to also call create_function_id() to update the partitioning trigger if you created partitions in the "current" optimization window. - p_parent_table parent table to create new child table(s) in. - p_partition_ids An array of integer values to create children for.
 If the child table does not exist, it will be created.
 If it does exist, it will not be created and the function will still exit cleanly.
 Be aware that the value given will be used as the lower boundary for the child table and also influence the name given to the child table.
 So ensure the integer value given is consistent with other children or you may encounter a gap in value coverage. - p_analyze If a new child table is created, an analyze is normally kicked off so that the statistics are aware of the constraint boundaries for constraint exclusion.
 For larger partition sets, this analyze can take a long time.
-Set this to false to skip this automatic analyze. - Returns TRUE if any child tables were created for the given integer values.
+Set this to false to skip this automatic analyze.

+• Returns TRUE if any child tables were created for the given integer values.
 Returns false if no child tables were created.

-create_function_time(p_parent_table text, p_job_id bigint DEFAULT NULL)RETURNS void This function is used to create the trigger function for non-native time-based partitioning.
+create_function_time(p_parent_table_text, p_job_id_bigint_DEFAULT_NULL)RETURNS_void This function is used to create the trigger function for non-native time-based partitioning.
 Normally this function is never called manually since function creation is managed by run_maintenance().
-But if you need to force the re-creation of the trigger function, this will let you do that. p_parent_table - parent table to recreate trigger function on.
+But if you need to force the re-creation of the trigger function, this will let you do that. p_parent_table_parent_table to recreate trigger function on.
 The p_job_id parameter is optional.
 It's for internal use and allows job logging to be consolidated into the original job that called this function if applicable.